 What is customer support for marketing automation?

-Customer success, on the other hand, utilises the data from this support relationship to ensure the user has the right tools, insight and skill-set to move forward – it builds the bridge between what a customer buys and the value they want to realise from their investment.
+On the other hand, customer success utilises the data from this support relationship to ensure the user has the right tools, insight and skill-set to move forward – it builds the bridge between what a customer buys and the value they want to realise from their investment.
 This is what fosters a solid and long-lasting relationship between supplier and customer because a sense of affinity is strong.

 Both approaches are ultimately driven by helping people, but while customer support concentrates on a one-time need, customer success is far more proactive as it focuses on the lifetime of working together.